 Amended Rules on Special Reserve Requirements for New Foreign Currency Inflows

-Rules amending Central Bank of Iceland Rules no. 490/2016 on special reserve requirements for new foreign currency inflows were published on Central Bank of Iceland website today.
+Rules no. 201/2017 amending Central Bank of Iceland Rules no. 490/2016 on special reserve requirements for new foreign currency inflowswere published on Central Bank of Iceland website today.
 The Rules will be published in the Law and Ministerial Gazette tomorrow and will take effect the following day, 14 March 2017.
 The amendments are made concurrent with the issuance of new Rules on Foreign Exchange, which are also published on the Central Bank website today and which provide for liberalisation of capital controls on households and businesses.
 Lifting the restrictions that have hitherto been applied to foreign exchange transactions and cross-border movement of capital between Iceland and other countries opens up new possibilities for carry trade, which necessitates a response in the form of amendments to Rules no. 490/2016.
 The amendments are intended to ensure the effectiveness of the Rules and to support the objectives therein.

 In view of this, a change has been made to the special reserve base provided for in Rules no. 490/2016, so that deposits that are used, directly or indirectly, to invest in the following will create a special reserve base for parties subject to special reserve requirements: